evadecker/eva.town/src/content/pages/colophon/index.md

 Domain registration, hosting, and deployment are via [Netlify](https://netlify.com/).
 Email forwarding is through [ImprovMX](https://improvmx.com).
 I send occasional [newsletters](https://buttondown.email/notesfromeva) using [Buttondown](https://buttondown.email).

+I shared more about the hardware I use on [Uses This](https://usesthis.com/interviews/eva.decker/).

 ## Typography

 Text is set in [HEX Franklin Variable](https://hex.xyz/HEX_Franklin/) with code in [`MonoLisa`](https://www.monolisa.dev/).
 Typography is scaled using a lot of math and a [fluid type scale](https://utopia.fyi/blog/designing-with-fluid-type-scales) by [Utopia](https://utopia.fyi/type/calculator/), meaning that font sizes will interpolate between mobile and desktop to optimize for the current browser width.